26 Academy Drive East

 PaymentFacilitator.com, Denver, CO

 Editor-in-Chief, October 2015 – October 2016

 Launched this advertiser-supported site tracking payments and retail IT issues.

 Writer, March 2015 – October 2015

-Cover retail IT, security, mobile and other payments issue for this payments publication part-time.
+Covered retail IT, security, mobile and other payments issue for this payments publication as a salaried part-timer.

 PYMNTS.com, Boston, MA